 Bottom line, communicate your value in terms of what they value to get the buy in.

-Get this right and you can be sure that your pricing will represent fair exchange and you’ll attract clients that feel the same way.
+Get this right and you can be sure that your pricing will represent fair exchange and you’ll attract more personal training clients that feel the same way.